 Now, we turn to prove that $\Omega$ satisfies the descending chain condition and has rational accumulation points.
-Indeed, let's assume that we have a sequence $(X_i,B_i+M_i)$ and $S_i$ as before so that $c_i={\rm coeff}_{P_i}{S_i}$ is an infinite sequence of pair-wise different rational numbers.
+Indeed, let us assume that we have a sequence $(X_i,B_i+M_i)$ and $S_i$ as before so that $c_i={\rm coeff}_{P_i}{S_i}$ is an infinite sequence of pair-wise different rational numbers.
 Furthermore assume that the sequence $c_i$ has a unique accumulation point $c_\infty$.
-If $c_\infty=1$ then the sequence does not violate the descending chain condition and the accumulation point is rational.
+If $c_\infty=1$, then the sequence does not violate the descending chain condition and the accumulation point is rational.
 We may assume that $c_\infty <1$.
 In particular, we can write $c_i<1-\epsilon$ for some $\epsilon$ small enough.
-By~\cite[Proposition 3.9]{Sho92} we know that there exists a constant $l$ only depending on $\epsilon$ so that the Cartier index of any Weil divisor on $X_i$ is bounded by $l$.
-By the equality~\eqref{coeffbs} we can write
+By~\cite[Proposition 3.9]{Sho92}, we know that there exists a constant $l$ only depending on $\epsilon$ so that the Cartier index of any Weil divisor on $X_i$ is bounded by $l$, up to passing to a subsequence.
+By the equality~\eqref{coeffbs}, we can write

 where the $\alpha_i$'s and $\beta$ are positive integers.
-From the inequality $\alpha_i<1$, we deduce that $n,\alpha_i$ and $\beta$ belong to a finite family of natural numbers.
-Hence, passing to a subsequence, we may assume that $n$, the $\alpha_i$'s and $\beta$ are fixed natural numbers.
-Therefore, since the $\lambda_i$ satisfy the descending chain condition, we conclude that the $c_i$ satisfy the descending chain condition as well.
+From the inequality $\alpha_i<1$, we deduce that $n,\alpha_i$ and $\beta$ belong to a finite family of positive integers.
+Hence, passing to a subsequence, we may assume that $n$, the $\alpha_i$'s and $\beta$ are fixed positive integers.
+Therefore, since the $\lambda_i$'s satisfy the descending chain condition, we conclude that the $c_i$'s satisfy the descending chain condition as well.
 Moreover, we can write

 where $\bar{\lambda}_i\in \overline{\Lambda}\subset \qq$.
 We conclude that $\overline{\Omega}\subset \qq$. \end{proof}